tomgobich/tiy_week8_day1_node_api_intro/README.md

-# Instagram Clone
+# Node & Express API Creation Introduction

-##### The Iron Yard - Week 7, Day 4
+##### The Iron Yard - Week 8, Day 1

-For this assignment we were to create an Instagram clone.
-The backend for this assignment was provided to us.
+For this assignment we were to create an API using Node and Express that would accept a GET, POST, and DELETE request from an Angular application that would interface with the API.
-Our goal was to create at least three views:
-- Home page - showing all the posted images
-- Detail page - showing the details for a single selected image
-- Add page - allowing the user to add a new image

-We were to also allow the users to 'like' an image, and to persist the like count via the database.
+The API was required to store the following user information:
+- Id
+- Name
+- Age
+- Whether they liked JavaScript (of course they do, so this is defaulted to checked)

+The API was also required to return all data as JSON.

+The Angular side of the assignment was to show the user data being stored, and I decided to build a table structure of my own to do this since the data is pretty minimal and confined.
+We were to also build a form that would allow the user to add new users to our user list.
+No databases were to be used as of yet.

 ### Tech Used